Everything you need to know about hard water and how an electronic water descaler can help

 It came from the sea

 To begin with, water in the seas, oceans, and lakes evaporates.
 And this is where the story begins.
 On a nice day, the sun will heat the water from these sources.
 Then, evaporation causes the vapour to rise into the sky.
-As the vapour cools, it condenses to become droplets.
-These droplets form clouds.
-The clouds continue to form and transport the water inland.

-Once enough water has condensed, the drops are heavy enough to fall to the ground.
 Here we have precipitation.
 Meteorologically speaking, precipitation is where the condensation of atmospheric vapour falls from the clouds under the gravitational pull.
 Newton anyone?
 In other words, we have rain (or snow depending on how cold it is).
 Either way, the water at this stage is still not hard.

 The rain needs to fall onto sedimentary rocks, such as limestone or chalk, with calcium and magnesium compounds present.
 That shouldn’t be too difficult as limestone can be commonly found all over the surface of the Earth.